-What is essentially different in the present work is that {different functionals $\mathcal{A}$ are placed on the same Fisher matrix}.
-In the power-law approximation, $\mathcal{A}=2+x(1+\alpha)$ is given as a constant, whereas in the general theory, $\mathcal{A}$ depends on the details of the selection function and the SEDs.
+This statistical structure is standard and is shared by classical Ellis--Baldwin analyses.
+What changes in the present framework is not the Fisher matrix itself, but the theoretical response coefficient placed on top of it.
+In the classical approximation, $\mathcal A=2+x(1+\alpha)$ is a constant; in the general case, $\mathcal A$ depends on the detailed selection and source population.

-Even when no true dipole is present, a finite sample size leads to a noise dipole in the estimator $\vec{d}_{\rm est}$.
-In the full-sky limit, the amplitude $d=|\vec{d}_{\rm est}|$ follows a Maxwell distribution, allowing a statistical assessment of the observed amplitude.
-This appendix does not introduce a new Fisher matrix; rather, it is intended to clarify {how the main result of this paper, that the dipole amplitude is a functional, connects to observational uncertainties}.
+Even in the absence of a true dipole, finite sampling produces a noise dipole in $\vec d_{\rm est}$.
+In the full-sky limit, the amplitude $d=|\vec d_{\rm est}|$ follows a Maxwell distribution, which can be used to assess the statistical significance of a measured signal.
+The purpose of this appendix is therefore not to introduce a new estimator, but to clarify how the functional response coefficient of the main text interfaces with standard estimator uncertainties.